asmusz-adobe/AdobeSign-Resources/more/agreement_status_updates_webhooks_polling.md

 ### Polling as "backup" update method

-*I't is also recommended to set up some sort of "polling" mechanism* and some way to re-create these "per-agreement" web-hooks if the creation step is has failed and the agreements are still in some "non-terminal" state.
+*It is also recommended to set up some sort of "polling" mechanism* and some way to re-create these "per-agreement" web-hooks if the creation step is has failed and the agreements are still in some "non-terminal" state.
 It's also recommended to configure some monitoring+alerting on your side to let you know if the webhook creation process is failing.
 If you're using the "per-agreement" process, your system will recognise that the issue has happened right away instead of needing to wait till customers complain about their agreement statuses not staying "current".
 It would also be a good idea to automatically start the "polling" process for those agreements when the webhook creation failure is detected.

 ### Update Agreement Status "manual" option